 Fun fact: Perhaps unsurprisingly given the history here, there’s plenty of rumours that this place is haunted.
 The most famous story is that of Annie’s Doll – read all about it here.

 We don’t mean to brag, but The CoURT – our new luxury hostel on the Royal Mile – has a pretty rich history itself.
 The 19th-century building was originally a police chambers, courthouse and jail with notorious criminals spending a night in the cells here.
 When you stay with us, you can learn more about the fascinating events that took place here.

-So the only question is – which of these unique attractions will you visit first?
+So the only question is – which of these secret spots in edinburgh will you visit first?

 Say the phrase ‘I’m planning a trip to Edinburgh’ and we can pretty much bet someone will reply ‘you have to go at Christmas’ – and they are absolutely right.
 People from all over the world flock here over the festive period for a trip they’ll never forget.
 But why…